-Projects are launched any time of the year depending on several factors such as completion of plans and permits and appropriate timing in terms of market condition and strategies.
+Projects are launched at no particular time of the year depending on several factors such as completion of plans and permits and appropriate timing in terms of market condition and strategies.
 Development and construction works follow.

-• Internal and external sources of liquidity
+Internal and external sources of liquidity .

 Collections from selling activities provide liquidity.
-Externally, the Company avails of credit lines offered by banks.
+Externally, the Company avails of credit lines offered by banks and other financial institutions, private or government.
 The Company periodically reviews its capital structure and existing obligations.